edmundmiller/edmundmiller.dev/content/posts/learn-react.md

 ## CircleCI

-Lastly, we&rsquo;ll setup a CI/CD pipeline to automatically deploy and build your site whenever you push code to master.
-You&rsquo;ll want to [create an account](https://circleci.com) and link your GitHub.
-We&rsquo;ll be following this [blog post](https://circleci.com/blog/automate-your-static-site-deployment-with-circleci/).
-Here is the `.circleci/config.yml` you&rsquo;ll need to add to your project.
+Lastly, we'll setup a CI/CD pipeline to automatically deploy and build your site whenever you push code to master.
+You'll want to [create an account](https://circleci.com) and link your GitHub.
+We'll be following this [blog post](https://circleci.com/blog/automate-your-static-site-deployment-with-circleci/).
+Here is the `.circleci/config.yml` you'll need to add to your project.

     version: 2
     jobs: